nicklemmon/recipes/_recipes/san-francisco-pork-chops.md

 review:			4

 #=== Stuff for the Sidebar ===#
-cooktime:		45 minutes
+cookTime:		45 minutes
-numserved:		4
+numServed:		4
 source:			http://allrecipes.com

 #=== Stuff for the ingredients list ===#